WebDevStudios/wds-acf-blocks/documentation/Philosophy.md

 [Documentation Navigation](#documentation-navigation)

-The main idea around the WDS ACF Blocks Plugin (internally called the ACF Block Starter) is to abstract repetitive development tasks into template parts.
-These template parts would receive a structured array of data, allowing them to render to the frontend.
+The main idea around the WDS ACF Blocks Plugin (internally called the ACF Block Starter) is to abstract repetitive development tasks into template parts that we call Modules and Elements.
+These template parts would receive a structured array of data from the parent Block, allowing them to render to the frontend.

 This method was adopted in order to accomplish the following: